Panhavoan-Kymeas/fastapi-starter/README.md

   ```

 - **Environment Variables**: Ensure sensitive information (like database credentials) is stored in the `.env` file, which is ignored by Git.
+- **Alembic Migrations**: Always ensure all your models are imported into `env.py` for Alembic to detect and apply the necessary migrations.
+Failing to do so will result in migrations not reflecting the latest changes to the models.

 ## Contributing